forcedotcom/cli/releasenotes/README.md

 ## 2.115.15 (Dec 10, 2025) [stable]

-* NEW: (Beta) Build complex, reliable, and enterprise-ready agents right in your Salesforce DX project with these new features of Agentforce DX.
+* NEW: (Beta) Build complex, deterministic, enterprise-ready agents with Agent Script and Agentforce DX.

+    Agentforce DX is the pro-code equivalent of the newly-released [Agentforce Builder](https://help.salesforce.com/s/articleView?id=release-notes.rn_einstein_agent_builder.htm&release=258&type=5) UI that runs in your org.
+See [Author an Agent with Agentforce DX](https://developer.salesforce.com/docs/einstein/genai/guide/agent-dx-nga-author-agent.html) in the _Agentforce Developer Guide_ for more information.
+New features include:

+   * Author agents using [Agent Script](https://developer.salesforce.com/docs/einstein/genai/guide/agent-script.html), the language for building Salesforce agents.
+Agent Script combines the flexibility of using natural language for code generation with the reliability of programmatic expressions for handling business rules.

+   * Easily edit Agent Script files in the VS Code editor with the new [Agent Script VS Code extension](https://marketplace.visualstudio.com/items?itemName=salesforce.agent-script-language-client), which provides standard code editing features: syntax highlighting, visual syntax cues (such as red squiggles for errors), internal validation, and Outline support.

+   * Preview an agent conversation from its Agent Script file and get the behind-the-scenes details of how your agent is working with the updated [Agentforce DX VS Code Extension](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-agents) The preview supports two modes: simulated (which mocks data) and live mode (which uses real Apex classes, flows, and other resources).

    * Generate, validate, and publish an _authoring bundle_ with these new CLI commands.
 An authoring bundle is a new metadata type ([AiAuthoringBundle](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_aiauthoringbundle.htm)) that represents an agent that uses Agent Script as its blueprint.
         * `agent generate authoring-bundle`: Generate an authoring bundle from an existing agent spec YAML file.
         * `agent validate authoring-bundle`: Validate an authoring bundle to ensure its Agent Script file compiles successfully and can be used to publish an agent.
         * `agent publish authoring-bundle`: Publish an authoring bundle to your org, which results in a new agent or a new version of an existing agent.

-    * Author agents using [Agent Script](https://developer.salesforce.com/docs/einstein/genai/guide/agent-script.html), the language for building Salesforce agents.
-Agent Script combines the flexibility of using natural language for code generation, with the reliability of programmatic expressions for handling business rules.
-    * Easily edit Agent Script files in the VS Code editor with the new [Agent Script VS Code extension](https://marketplace.visualstudio.com/items?itemName=salesforce.agent-script-language-client), which provides standard code editing features: syntax highlighting, visual syntax cues (such as red squiggles for errors), internal validation, and Outline support.
-    * Preview an agent conversation from its Agent Script file and get the behind-the-scenes details of how your agent is working with the updated [Agentforce DX VS Code Extension](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-agents) The preview supports two modes: simulated (which mocks data) and live mode (which uses real Apex classes, flows, and other resources).

-    These Agentforce DX updates are the pro-code equivalent of the newly-released [Agentforce Builder](https://help.salesforce.com/s/articleView?id=release-notes.rn_einstein_agent_builder.htm&release=258&type=5) UI that runs in your org.
-See [Author an Agent with Agentforce DX](https://developer.salesforce.com/docs/einstein/genai/guide/agent-dx-nga-author-agent.html) in the _Agentforce Developer Guide_ for more information.

 * FIX: You no longer get an error if you run `apex run test` asynchronously, such as with the `--wait 0` flag, and also specify an output format or `--code-coverage`.
 (GitHub Issue [#2963](https://github.com/forcedotcom/cli/issues/2963), salesforcedx-apex PR [#596](https://github.com/forcedotcom/salesforcedx-apex/pull/596))

 * FIX: The `org login web` command, when run with the `--scopes` flag, now correctly requests the specified authentication (OAuth) scopes, rather than always requesting the default scopes (`refresh_token api web`). (plugin-auth PRs [#1420](https://github.com/salesforcecli/plugin-auth/pull/1420) and [#1423](https://github.com/salesforcecli/plugin-auth/pull/1423))